Ericliu001/SwiftUI-Architecture-Sample/README.md

 }
 ```

 The `Router` class serves as the single source of truth for navigation state.
 It manages the `navigationPath` array and provides methods for programmatic navigation.
+While the implementation of routing logic is centralized, the interfaces for routing is defined by features, improving feature isolations.

 #### Feature-Specific Router Protocols